MaynardMiner/PowerShell-PCIUtils/README.md

 If you wish to run with argument -vmms, open cmd and navigate to directory.
 You can then run lspci -vmms [busnumber]

-You can also just set PATH to include this directory, and you can run strait from CMD.exe
+You can also just set PATH to include this directory, and you can run straight from CMD.exe